jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-02-18.md

 Minutes:

-*
+* *Johan* has provided indicators in a mind map, and will send them to core@dasa
+* *Everyone* to comment on it.
+* *Johan* to map out sources of verification, where we get our data and mapped to metrics

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------